The baby expo and doula marketing: Tips for your doula booth and baby fairs

 You can also often look to see who has participated in previous years.
 Are there formula companies?
 Franchise companies such as a pharmacy or Babies R Us?
 Typically, baby shows with these types of booths are both priced out of reach of most small businesses.

-Set up your space with intention.
+Set up your doula booth or table with intention.

 Position tables along the sides or back of your booth so visitors naturally step in to explore.
 If possible, always stand in front of your table – never sit.
 Way more engaging, and you can meet their eye as they walk by.
 The more time they spend inside your booth zone, the more likely real conversations will happen.